jeremytammik/TrackChanges/README.md

 I suggested that he take a look at this.

 **Response:** Your solution looks really impressive.
 I haven't had the chance to implement the main fundamentals in my project yet.
 As a starting programmer, the concept of hash code is still new to me but it looks like the right way to go.
-My main concern is how it will effect the perfomance of the routine.
+My main concern is how it will affect the performance of the routine.

-The main purpose of my tool is that each addtition or modification will be registered by modifying some parameters including a "time-parameter" and "date-parameter".
+The main purpose of my tool is that each addition or modification will be registered by modifying some parameters including a "time-parameter" and "date-parameter".
 To do so, but correct me if I'm wrong, I need to trigger an event or use a DMU to determine when an element is added or modified.

 Maybe I can use your snapshot technique combining it with a DMU.
 But doing so the DMU also collects a lot of data next to the snapshot routine.
 Is this necessary?
-Are there alternatives to affoid this sort of useless multiple data collecting?
+Are there alternatives to avoid this sort of useless multiple data collecting?

 Do elements themselves contain relevant information about their own creation or modification (perhaps a certain property that most people aren't aware of)?
 If so, I can use a single event (sort of like your suggestion on your blog), for example the DocumentSavingAs event.
 Last possible solution I can think of at the moment is a way to look even deeper in to the updaterdata/-information hoping it contains more general information about the addition or modification of the relevant elements.

 Hoping that you'll understand the scenario I'm describing.
-For now I wil try to use the snapshot routine combining it with a DMU and a viewactivating event.
-Last mentioned will be used to determine whether another document becomes active (when a user has openened multiple projects).
-I will place an update when I have succesfully created a working solution to discuss the results with you fellow readers.
+For now I will try to use the snapshot routine combining it with a DMU and a viewactivating event.
+Last mentioned will be used to determine whether another document becomes active (when a user has opened multiple projects).
+I will place an update when I have successfully created a working solution to discuss the results with you fellow readers.
 If someone can tell me if this solution probably won't really work please do so.

 **Answer:** Thank you very much for your appreciation.